boson-php/docs/03.application/application-configuration.md

 ## Quit On Close

+> Deprecated Since 0.18: The configuration flag still allows to disable this
+> behavior, but it is recommended to [disable the `QuitOnCloseExtensionProvider`
+> extension instead](../03.application/application-extensions.md#quit-on-close).
+{.warning}

 Determines whether the application should terminate when all windows are closed.
 If set to `false`, the application will continue running in the background.